How it works

 A WAL fsync failure leaves the in-memory store unchanged; the entry is not committed.
 No partial-write window is visible to readers.

-Two entry-point pairs:
+Two entry-point pairs, all &self:

 Query Language